mike567984/Discord_Bot/ReadMe.md

 Prefix: All bot commands need to start with a "!"\
 Learn all commands with !Commands\

-Features:
+Features:\
+Commands: Private messages the person about the commands available\
 Profile : Tells you about the users\
 Compliment: Gives you a random compliment\
 Delete(Still need to check perms): Deletes x number of messages based on user input\
--Welcomes anyone who joins the server
+-Bot also Welcomes anyone who joins the server